skelviper/BubbleCluster/README.md

 ## Todo

-1. Optimize PCA and percentile parts, consume less memory.

-   > For dataset with 628 cells, 100+GB of RAM is needed.

-2. Bugs  in consume too much CPU resources

-   > This is a big issue, but for now I don't know how to deal with it.
-   >
-   > For example, I have 2 compute node with 96 cores and 400GB of RAM each.
-If input threads is 90 in snakemake then you can't use 90 in python script.
-90-5 I recommend.
-Even so, bubbleCluster would still consume all your 90 cores provided.

-3. Output cluster result.

-4. This methods is only tested in Ramani,2017 dataset.
+1. This methods is only tested in Ramani,2017 dataset.
 Use this methods to other datasets is needed.